 Simulation exercise: Foot and mouth disease in Canada

-Dr. Brian Evans, Chief Veterinary Officer (CVO), Canadian Food Inspection Agency (CFIA), Ottawa, Canada, informs the OIE that a simulation exercise on foot and mouth disease (FMD) will take place in Dawson Creek and Abbotsford, in the province of British Columbia (BC) from 11 to 13 June 2012.
+Dr Jaspinder Komal, Acting Chief Veterinary Officer and OIE Delegate, Canadian Food Inspection Agency, Ottawa, informed the OIE that a simulation exercise on foot and mouth disease (FMD) will take place in Ontario and Quebec, Canada, on September 19th, 2017.

 World Organisation for Animal Health (OIE)